 - Using a voice-operated system integrated into the vehicle

 Side streets and parking decks provide two hours of free parking as well as permit parking.
-The City of Houghton asks that people working downtown park in permit parking areas to keep adequate customer parking on Shelden Avenue available.
-The City of Houghton Police Department sells parking permits.
-Please call them at 906-482-2121 for more information.
+The City of Houghton asks that people working downtown park in permit parking areas to keep adequate customer and visitor parking on Shelden Avenue available.